jeffscode/cli-lution/README.md

 This is the archiso build for CLI/Lution.

-  Runs in root, no password.

-  Boots to console with choice of setting desired resolution.
+It runs in root, no password.
+Boots diretly to console with choice of setting desired resolution.

 Download iso: http://sourceforge.net/projects/evolutionlinux/files/CLI-Lution-alpha/